weaviate/weaviate-io/_includes/collection-class-terminology.md

-:::info New terminology
+:::info "collection" == "class"

-Weaviate client APIs are transitioning from the term "class" to "collection."
+We are transitioning from the term "class" to "collection."

-Older Weaviate documentation refers to "classes."
-Newer documentation uses "collections."
 Expect to see both terms during the transition period.

 :::